 Mokara Orchids belong to the Vandaceous genera and are a human-made tropical orchid not found in nature.
 It was created in Singapore in 1969 and originate from the cross-breeding of orchids of the genera Ascocentrum, Arachnis, and Vanda.
 Dozens and dozens of other types have been created since then.

 Mokara orchids are long-lasting and have starfish-shaped blooms and thin, almost wire-like stems holding 7-15 flowers per stem.
 With most varieties available year-round in stunning red, purples, pinks, yellows, burgundy and orange, these flowers are hugely popular for use in wedding and event decor.
 Some breeds exhibit dotted petals while others are solid, or opaque.

 Mokara orchids are relatively easy to care for and thrive inconsistent temperatures between 55-65 degrees Fahrenheit in environments with at least 80% humidity.
 These orchids do not tolerate any disturbance or damage to their root system which can make them unlikely to bloom and force them into decline for a season or more.

 6. Bromeliad (Bromeliaceae)

 Bromeliad plants add an exotic touch to any arrangement and are also great to add to a garden as they are easy to grow, long lasting, and easy to care for.
-They are a wonderful addition to any plant collection and add color and texture to any home or patio.
+They are an excellent addition to any plant collection and add color and texture to any home or patio.
 Bromeliads work well in contemporary, modern, and tropical decor styles due to their shape and color.
-They have adapted to withstand drought and should not be over-watered or it can cause root rot.
+They have adapted to withstand drought and should not be over-watered, or it can cause root rot.